gokhansamet/gokhansamet/README.md

-<h3 >I am a computer engineer student at Eskişehir Osmangazi University and I have worked as the Education Unit Manager at BBTK (Computer Information and Technologies Club) at the university for two years. </h3>
+<h3 >I am a full stack developer living in Eskişehir, Turkey.
+I have worked as a Education Unit Manager at BBTK (Computer Information and Technologies Club) at the ESOGU university for two years.
+I love being part of development of web technologies.
+I eager to write and to read articles that are generally on the Medium.
+Currently working with React, TypeScript and Java (Spring Boot).</h3>